geoneo1/SimpleWebcomicTheme/SWC_FAQS.md

 2. Click on “Edit HTML”
 3. Press CTRL+F, a search box should appear
 4. Search for `<!-- Disqus -->`
 5. You will see that 2 lines above it has `{block:PermalinkPagination}` - that line of code limits it to just individual post pages.
-You must remove that line.
+You must remove that line
-6. You must also remove it's closing counterpart `{/block:PermalinkPagination}` which you will find just at the bottom of that section of code, just above `{block:IfPostNotes}`
+6. You must also remove its closing counterpart `{/block:PermalinkPagination}` which you will find just at the bottom of that section of code, just above `{block:IfPostNotes}`
 7. Save and exit

 <a name="PageImageWidth">
-###How can I have the images on my custom page the same as the wrapper widths?
+###How can I have the images width on my custom page the same as the wrapper width?
 The content area of a page is 60% width of the full wrapper.
 In order to change that go to the Edit theme area, scroll to the bottom and click “Advanced options”, then copy and paste the following into the “Add custom CSS” field:
 ```
 article > .caption, .alternative article > caption { width: 100%; }